giovian/io/_docs/forms.md

 **Custom keywords**
 - `tooltip`: text visualized on mousehover (string)
 - `placeholder`: semi-opaque text rendered in the empty input field (string)
-- `label`: brief description displayed in the form (string)
 - `units`: annotation string

 ### Object

 They map `keys` to `values`, each of these pairs is conventionally referred to as a _property_ and defined using the `properties` keywords.

-- In JSON, the “keys” must always be strings.
+- In JSON, the `keys` must always be strings.
 - `required`: is unique strings array (the required properties) and is defined under an object property (scope).
 - `dependentRequired`: requires that certain properties must be present if a given property is present.
   ```json